 The brutality of the Indonesian military (Kopassus and TNI) has created fear, internal displacement, disruption and transformed West Papua into a chattel community and culture.
-Freedom of expression and cultural events are outlawed and separatists are routinely tortured or killed.
+Freedom of expression and cultural events are outlawed and activists are routinely arrested, tortured or killed.
 Journalists, the UN High Commissioner, Michelle Bachelet (her tenure now ended) and foreign politicians are routinely refused entry or cooperation.
 West Papua largely remains a closed society.

 Madelyn's book lays bare the evils of an occupying country.
-The holocaust being perpetrated in West Papua has been put in the too difficult basket by the international community's major players.
+The repression and killing being perpetrated in West Papua have been put in the too difficult basket by the international community's major players.
 But as Madelyn points out in Appendix A of her well-researched book,